 “He’s moved up through the ranks and faced everyone and still been able to get rid of them.
 He’s faced fighters like Stiverne and Ortiz, who are durable in any era of fighting, but he’s been able to get rid of them.

 “The right hand he’s got is like a sledgehammer because it’s so quick and accurate.

-“I sparred with him for four weeks early on (in his career) and he’s got unique skills as an athlete that allows him to get off the line and miss punches.”
+“I sparred with him for four weeks early on [in his career].
+He’s got unique skills as an athlete that allow him to get off the line and miss punches.”

-Last time out, Fury racked up the rounds mid-fight, which left Wilder needed a late knockout, which he almost managed to secure.
+Last time out, Fury racked up the rounds mid-fight, which left Wilder needing a late knockout, which he almost managed to secure.